carolosf/prescient-cluster-auto-scaler/README.md

 This project scales kubernetes clusters automatically so that you always have at least x times the resources you need available.
 This is useful for developer preview environments.

-This project doesn't scale down nodes only grows the number of nodes in the auto scaling group.
+This project's default settings don't scale down nodes only grows the number of nodes in the auto scaling group to avoid disrupting developer environments.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## TODO
+- Delete nodes that failed to start/unresponsive nodes
+- Potentially cordoning and draining nodes during down scale

 ## IAM Policy
 ```